 - 7.1.
 The award of contract to the approved provider follows a successful tender which is compliant with the process in accordance with Regulation 33 of the Public Contracts Regulations 2015 (PCR) and the Councils Contract Standing Orders. - 7.2.
 Officers should retain evidence of the competition process undertaken in order to demonstrate compliance with the framework agreement. - 7.3.
-Once the call-off contract has been entered into it will need to be recorded on the Council's contract register and the relevant information required by the PCR should be published on Contracts Finder. - 7.4.
+The contract needs to contain terms consistent with grant requirements. - 7.4.
+Once the call-off contract has been entered into it will need to be recorded on the Council's contract register and the relevant information required by the PCR should be published on Contracts Finder. - 7.5.
 The Council is entitled to delegate the decision making as described in the recommendations under section 9E of the Local Government Act 2000.